Unrecognized

 The breed’s Shih Tzu parent is much more ancient than the Yorkie, and it seems to have been around in some form since 8,000 BC.
 They have been kept by many Chinese aristocrats over the years due to them being ideal companion dogs.

-The Shih Tzu is believed to have come about from the Lhasa Apso, or Pekingnese, being crossed with some other dogs in the region.
+The Shih Tzu is believed to have come about by the Lhasa Apso, or Pekingnese, being crossed with some other dogs in the region.

 The Shorkie might be a small dog, but its personality is definitely more like that of a big dog.
 These dogs have got quite a lot of energy for lap dogs and love to play.
 However, their exercise requirements are rather low, so a short walk once per day will likely suffice.